transitland/onestop-id-scheme/introduction.md

 3. an abbreviated name that's short but understandable.
 The only punctuation that is allowed are tildes (`~`) to indicate word breaks.
 The name doesn't have to be unique across the whole world, but it must be unique within the bounding box of the particular geohash.

 Onestop IDs are case insensitive.
 We recommend using lower case internally in your systems.
 When displaying IDs for users, feel free to capitalize for readability.

+Onestop IDs should be no longer than 64 characters.

+## Where is the authority for a Onestop ID

+For feeds and operators, Onestop IDs are defined in the [Transitland Feed Registry](https://github.com/transitland/transitland-feed-registry), a GitHub repository available to all for editing and use.

+For stops and routes, Onestop IDs are currently generated in the [Transitland Datastore web service](https://github.com/transitland/transitland-datastore).
+In the future, we aim to provide a distributed mechanism for registrying, updating, and removing Onestop IDs for stops and routes.
+We welcome your thoughts on how to best share this responsibility among systems and users.